 South Island Regional AHA Training Plans

 We have developed agreed regional training plans from the list of compulsory and elective Unit Standards available as part of these programmes.
-These list all the Unit Standards (USs) completed by AHAs during their training and the order in which they are completed, and meet the required 70 credits for the completion of the NZ Certificate in Health & Wellbeing (Level 3).
+This lists all the Unit Standards (US) completed by AHAs during their training, the order in which they are completed, and meet the required 70 credits for the completion of the NZ Certificate in Health & Wellbeing (Level 3).

-Copies of current training plans are available from the AH Project Lead.
+Copies of current training plans are available from the AH Programme Facilitator.

 Additional training plans can be designed to support the development of new and emerging assistant/support worker roles that involve support for Allied Health Professionals.